-Chapter 11 - Definitions
+Chapter 10 - Definitions

-Building Envelope:

-Is defined as the air barrier and thermal barrier separating exterior from interior space.
+Building Envelope: Is the division of air barrier and thermal barrier that separates exterior from interior space.

-Moderate Rehab:

-Is defined where improvements do not alter major systems or building envelope.
+Moderate Rehab: Rehabilitation of a development where the improvements do not alter major systems or the building envelope.

-Multifamily (MF):

-Is defined as any project or Dwelling Unit (DU) where the occupant(s) are renters and do not own the property.
-Multifamily projects may include single family homes, duplexes, townhomes, elevatored buildings, multi-storied buildings, etc. and are generally administered by Minnesota Housing's Multifamily Division.
-Please contact Minnesota Housing's Technical Staff for clarification if needed.
+Multifamily (MF): Is defined as any project or Dwelling Unit (DU) where the occupant(s) are renters and do not own the property.
+Multifamily projects may include single family homes, duplexes, townhomes, elevatored buildings, multistoried buildings, etc. and are generally administered by Minnesota Housing's Multifamily Division.
+Please contact Minnesota Housing's Staff Architect for clarification if needed.

-Single Family (SF):

-Is defined as single family homes, duplexes and townhomes where the occupant owns the dwelling and the project is administered through Minnesota Housing's Single Family Division.
+Single Family (SF): Is defined as single family homes, duplexes and townhomes where the occupant owns the dwelling and the project is administered through Minnesota Housing's Single Family Division.

-Substantial/ Gut Rehab:

-Is defined as a project that involves extensive (substantial) rehabilitation in terms of total removal and replacement of all interior (non-structural) systems, equipment, components or features of the existing structure.
+Substantial/ Gut Rehab: Rehabilitation of a development that involves extensive (substantial) rehabilitation in terms of total removal and replacement of all interior (non-structural) systems, equipment, components or features of the existing structure.
 Gut rehabilitation may also include structural and nonstructural modifications to the exterior of the structure.